deeplearning4j/deeplearning4j/deepbeliefnetwork.md

 The variable k represents the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it's a sample of the Markov chain.
 In composing a deep-belief network, a typical value is `1`.

 ### Initiating a Deep-Belief Network

+An **MnistDataSetIterator**, just a form of a more general DataSetIterator, will do that.

+Typically, a DataSetIterator handles inputs and dataset-specific concerns like binarization or normalization.
+For MNIST, the following line specifies the batch size and number of examples, two parameters which allow the user to specify the sample size they want to train on (more examples tend to increase both model accuracy and training time):

+         //Train on batches of 100 out of 60000 examples DataSetIterator iter = new MnistDataSetIterator(100,60000);

 Traverse the input data with the `MnistDataSetIterator`.
 (You can see the entire example [here](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/src/main/java/org/deeplearning4j/examples/unsupervised/deepbelief/DBNMnistFullExample.java), and download it with [DL4J's examples repo](https://github.com/deeplearning4j/dl4j-0.4-examples/).)